 Note Shared Content Store is required for VVI.

 The Virtual Video Infrastructure (VVI) provides management of the Caching Nodes in a central management configuration or a split-domain management configuration.

 When you enable VVI, you need to choose the Management System Role of the CDSM.
 The Management System Role has the following options:

 •VVI and Stream Manager—Central management of all Vaults, Caching Nodes, and Streamers

 •VVI (Vault/Cache) Manager—Management of only the Vaults and Caching Nodes

 •Stream Manager—Management of only the Streamers

 The Cache Fill Protocol options are for selecting the type of data communication that is used between Caching Nodes and Streamers.
-Cache Control Protocol (CCP) is used for communication among the Vaults, Caching Nodes, and Streamers.
-If you are using HTTP to communicate between the Caching Nodes and Streamers, please content Cisco Technical Support for instructions on enabling it.
+Cache Control Protocol (CCP) is used for communication among the Vaults, Caching Nodes, and Streamers in an ISA environment with Shared Content Store.
 For more information about CCP Streamers and HTTP Streamers, see the "Caching Node Workflow" section on page 2-9.

 The split-domain management is made up of the VVI (Vault/Cache) Manager and the Stream Manager.
-In order for the Stream Manager to be able to communicate with the VVI Manager, you need to enter the IP address of the VVI Manager in the VVI (Vault/Cache) Manager VVIM IP field.
+For the Stream Manager to be able to communicate with the VVI Manager, you need to enter the IP address of the VVI Manager in the VVI (Vault/Cache) Manager VVIM IP field.